b72u68/smallJava/README.md

 # install dependencies
 $ opam install dune menhir

-# build compiler
+# build interpretation
 $ make

 # remove/clean build
 $ make clean
 ```

-Running `make` will create an executable `smolc` in the project directory.
+Running `make` will create an executable `smolin` in the project directory.
 This tool helps converting the MiniJava code in the input file to Python.
 For example, the MiniJava code for declaring multiple classes (included in
 `/test/declare_class.java`):